Blaptica dubia, also known as “dubia” are native to Central and South America.

 Adult Dubia roaches are sexually dimorphic, the males will have full wings down the length of their backs while females will only have wing stubs.
 Adults and juveniles cannot climb smooth surfaces such as glass or plastic totes commonly used to house them.
 Some of the very small nymphs are able to climb the plastic totes if they are rough enough.
 Dubia cannot fly although adult males can “flutter fall” where they slowly fall and can move horizontal a few feet.
 They cannot gain altitude though.

-Female Dubia roaches generally live around 2 years while male Dubia roaches will live only around 1 year.
+Female Dubia roaches generally live around 18 months while male Dubia roaches will only live around 8-12 months.
 Nymphs can mature around 4 to 6 months but this time frame depends on temperature and care.
 Each Dubia roach will molt 7 times from the time it is born to the time it reaches adult.
 A freshly molted roach will appear white and gain its dark color over the next 24 hours.
-Gestation of the female last one to 2 months and commonly produce on average 20 nymphs.
+Females produce on average 20-30 nymphs every 6-8 weeks.

 There are several different Dubia roach housing options that can be used.
 If you are planning on keeping a small colony to feed one or two pets then a small 10 gallon glass aquarium can be used.
 If this method is used it is best to paint the outside of the aquarium black as the roaches do not like light.
 A screen top works best to allow for air exchange.